stevegeek/encoded_id/website/docs/similar.md

 Key differences to EncodedId:
 - Hashid signing (signature token) to prevent conflicts between database IDs and hashids
 - Dual-mode AR `find` accepts both hashids and regular IDs (in EncodedID this is optional)
-- No character grouping, slugs, or Hash length limits
+- No character grouping, slugs, or maximum length protection
 - Only supports Hashids, not Sqids
 - Per-model configuration limited to salt, minimum length, and alphabet

 **EncodedId as an alternative?**

-EncodedId Rails is a complete alternative offering Hashids support with Rails integration, plus character grouping, slugs, and Hash length limits.
+EncodedId Rails is a complete alternative offering Hashids support with Rails integration, plus character grouping, slugs, and maximum length protection.

 However, `hashid-rails` has a hashid 'signing' feature that EncodedId doesn't implement yet.